 Year Climbed: 2009

-From the roomy parking area, walk up the trail #1345 and cross the Rainbow Trail in short distance.
+From the SW end of the roomy parking area, walk up the trail #1345.
+The trail skirts the upper campground before turning more westward to cross the Rainbow Trail in a short distance.
+Continue on the Comanche trail.
 The trail leads through the drier, lower forest region and gradually ascends toward Comanche Lake, leading through forest all the way.
 The trail crosses a minor drainage that comes off Spring Mountain, turns south and ascends for a while much more steeply on a series of switchbacks up to a dividing ridge a little above 11,000 ft.
 From the ridge, it was well over another mile before reaching the lake at 11,640 ft.
-Dwarf conifers provide some windbreak around the lake as morning winds sweep down from the pass.
+Dwarf conifers and willows provide some windbreak around the lake as morning winds sweep down from the pass.
 We took the side trail over to the lake to take some photos, mostly of the lake and the more dramatic, rocky NE face of Comanche Peak in the distance.
 It took us at least an hour and a half to reach the lake.

 Links to other information, routes & trip reports for this peak that may be helpful.

 "A good rule for going through life is to keep the heart a little softer than the head."
 Anonymous